sumanth-0/100LinesOfPythonCode/Random_Meal_Generator/README.md

 ## Features

 - **Randomized Meal Selection**: The tool picks a random appetizer, main course, and dessert from predefined lists, offering a unique combination each time.
-- **Colorful Output**: Using the `colorama` library, the output is formatted with color, making the meal suggestion visually appealing.
+- **Colorful Output**: Using the `colorama` library, the output is formatted with color, making the meal suggestion visually appealing..
 - **Cross-Platform Compatibility**: Works on Windows, Mac, and Linux, thanks to `colorama`.

 ## Sample Output